In response to the increasing numbers of people being tested and treated for coronavirus, we are taking steps to redirect our resources at King’s.

 The Emergency Departments at King's College Hospital and the PRUH remain open for those requiring emergency care.

-Currently, 12-week, 20-week and 36-week pregnancy scans are continuing at King’s and the PRUH.
-Arrangements for * other maternity appointments will be communicated to women over the next few days.
+Currently, 12-week, 20-week and 36-week pregnancy scans are continuing at King’s.
+Arrangements for other maternity appointments will be communicated to women in due course.

 In light of the Prime Minister’s announcement on social distancing, we have taken the decision to limit all but essential visiting at our hospitals.
 Currently, no visitors are permitted with the exception of: